 The best advice here is to just write naturally and use the keyword as many times as necessary to get the point across throughout the page.

 You can count the keyword density for the top-ranking pages in Google for your target keyword to get a good idea of the density you should aim for.
 You can also reference the keyword density for your own top-ranking content for similar topics to get a good starting point.
 Or just use one of these keyword density checker tools.

 Now with all that being said, you still want to put your keywords in the right spots on the page in order to send the correct signals to Google that your content should be ranked for them.
 This strategy is called keyword prominence.

 Summary for How Many Keywords Per Page for SEO

-I hope you enjoyed this article on how many keywords per page you should focus on.
+I hope you enjoyed this article answering the question about how many keywords per page for SEO you should focus on.

 As you discovered, the answer for how many keywords should you target will depend on the length of that content.
 However, it’s best to focus on at least two to three keywords for every page.
 If you have a longer piece of content, then the answer for how many SEO keywords per page can be five or six or more.
 As long as you keep the content reading natural, you should be fine.